 Record Your Checked Baggage Tag Information

-While you are taking a photo of the checked bag, take a photo of the checked baggage tag receipt.
+While taking a photo of the checked bag, take a photo of the checked baggage tag receipt.
 Airlines often stick the checked bag tag receipt on the back of a boarding pass or on a separate receipt.
 It’s helpful to have a photo of this information.

 Use a Tile Tracker to Help Locate Luggage

 Purchase a Tile tracker and place it inside your checked item.
 A Tile is a small square Bluetooth tracker that connects with an app on your phone.
 This tiny device and the Tile community can help you track and locate your items.
 Here is a link to my Amazon storefront where you can find Tile trackers under Products We Use and Love.

 Add Additional I.D. to Your Checked Luggage